-Driving in Italy with a foreign license: find out the requirements.
+Requirements for Driving in Italy with a foreign license

 The Italian Codice della Strada is what sets conditions for driving in Italy.
 Specifically, Article 135 regulates conditions for driving in Italy with a foreign driving license.
 If you are considering travelling or relocating to Italy and wonder if your foreign driving license is valid, then you should first know about relevant differences between licenses issued by EU or Extra-EU Countries.

 Driving in Italy with a driving license issued by a EU or EEA member state

 According to Directive 91/439/EEC, EU citizens with an EU driver’s license don’t have to convert it into an Italian one, and may drive in Italy until its expiration date.

 An EU driver’s license with an expiration date in line with the standards of Directive 2006/126/EEC, Article 7(2) can be used in Italy until the expiration date.
 After the expiration date, the foreign driving license must be converted into an Italian license at the Civil Motorization (Motorizzazione Civile).

 Those who hold an EU driver’s license with no expiration date, on the other hand, must convert their license to an Italian driver’s license within two years after gaining residence in Italy (Article 7 paragraph 2 of Directive 2006/126/EEC).

 Driving in Italy with a driving license issued by non-EU states that have signed bilateral agreements

 Holders of valid driving license issued by a state outside EU or EEA may circulate in Italy with it.
 The license has to be a sworn translation into Italian, for no more than one year after obtaining residency, according to Article 136 of the Highway Code (Codice della Strada).

 After one year, they must transfer their driving license to an Italian license, if approved by particular bilateral agreements.